sophiathapa/Virtual-Mouse/README.md

 # Gesture Controlled Virtual Mouse

 A computer-vision powered virtual mouse system that uses hand gestures to control mouse movements, clicks, and interactions removing the need for a physical mouse.
-Built using Python, OpenCV, MediaPipe, and PyAutoGUI, this project demonstrates the use of real-time hand tracking and gesture recognition.
+Built using Python, OpenCV, Tensorflow, and PyAutoGUI, this project demonstrates the use of real-time hand tracking and gesture recognition.
 ## 🚀 Features

 - Real-time hand tracking system using CNN model for hand gesture recognition.